 This past season not only did 34 NA3HL players sign tenders to play in the NAHL for the 2022-23 season, but 27 more players were selected in the 2022 NAHL Draft.
 The NA3HL also continues to make its mark and is one of the leaders in junior hockey with the advancement of players onto the NCAA.

 The NA3HL had over 80+ college commitments in 2022, with almost 70% of those being NCAA commitments.
 In addition, over 300 former NA3HL players are currently playing in the NCAA, and 13% of NCAA Division III freshmen this season previously played in the NA3HL.

-The 3HL began back in the early 1980's as the Junior B level Central States Hockey League (CSHL).
+The NA3HL began back in the early 1980's as the Junior B level Central States Hockey League (CSHL).
 In 2007, the CSHL changed from Junior B to Tier III Junior A under the USA Hockey classification system.
-On November 1, 2010 it was announced that the North American Hockey League would take control of the CSHL.
+On November 1, 2010 it was announced that the North American Hockey League (NAHL) would take control of the CSHL.
 The NAHL-CSHL affiliation allowed for a more structured junior hockey system to provide athletes with more opportunities to advance to college and pro hockey.
-At the time of the take over the league was renamed to the North American 3 Hockey League (3HL).
+At the time of the take over the league was renamed to the North American 3 Hockey League (NA3HL).

-The primary mission of the 3HL, which is managed organizationally by the North American Hockey League (NAHL), is to provide a structured developmental environment for student-athletes whose youth options are limited but are still reaching their potential and have aspirations of playing in the NAHL or United States Hockey League (USHL) and eventually the NCAA or American College Hockey Association (ACHA).
+The primary mission of the NA3HL, which is managed organizationally by the NAHL, is to provide a structured developmental environment for student-athletes whose youth options are limited but are still reaching their potential and have aspirations of playing in the NAHL or United States Hockey League (USHL) and eventually the NCAA or American Collegiate Hockey Association (ACHA).